notAstudy/effective-typescript/README.md

 We plan to read [Effective Typescript](https://effectivetypescript.com/)

 ## Why we read
-### To talk about good and bad habit
+### To talk about good and bad habits
 This book introduces some cases that are not good and suggest alternatives.
-With that suggestion, we can talk about whether or not we need to change our coding habit.
-By exchanging opinions, we expect to choose good habits and try them when we code.
+With that suggestions, we can talk about whether or not we need to change our coding habits.
+By the conversation, we expect to have a list of good habits and try them when we code.

 ### To understand better
 Sometimes, we use some features of TypeScript without sufficient understanding.
-It would make reasoning harder when something were broken with complex logic.
+It would make reasoning harder when something were broken within complex logic.
 By understanding TypeScript better, we think we can reduce reasoning area.
-So, we can focus on finding the actual reason, with comparably little concern of TypeScript thing.
+So, we can focus on finding the actual reason, with less concern about TypeScript thing.

 ## How we read
 ### pick at most 6 items in a week per person